zotune/borderless-focus/README.md

 - Ensure your game is the active window when toggling Borderless Focus.
 - If you encounter any issues with audio control, check that the script has the necessary permissions to interact with your audio devices.
-- For 32:9 monitor users: Adjust your game's resolution to 21:9 (e.g., 3440x1440) for the best results.
+- For 32:9 monitor users: Use the custom 3440x1440 resolution for the best 21:9 experience.

 ## Troubleshooting